Higher ONe’s commitment to FInancial Literacy

 Mary, Our Money Expert

-Spearheading our financial literacy efforts is Mary Johnson, Director of Financial Literacy and Student Aid Policy, whose primary objective is to educate students about fiscal responsibility.
+Spearheading our financial literacy efforts is Mary Johnson, Vice President, Financial Literacy and Student Aid Policy, whose primary objective is to educate students about fiscal responsibility.
 Mary is a policy expert who has been consulted by major media channels including USA Today, Money, U.S. News & World Report, Kiplingers, Inside Higher Ed and ABC World News with Diane Sawyer.
 She does on-campus presentations and workshops and is an invited speaker at numerous key industry events and conferences.
 She is a guest blogger on The Huffington Post on financial literacy topics, and has authored articles and whitepapers including Financial Literacy in the Digital Age and Multiple Disbursements.

 Follow Mary on Twitter at @MoneyTalkMary.